MtnBiker/Photo-Renaming-gpsCoords/_Implementation Notes for Processing-OM.md

 √ 2024.11.11-10.08.29.SS.gs.O.jpg is a single shot, but not special so .ss should go away it's this way without numbers_to_letters.
 DONE

-2024.12.14-16.58.16.Bkt-noStack-1.gs.O.jpg Why Bkt-noStack and -1 OC146065.JPG ## Should be 2024.12.14-16.58.16.Bkt-1.gs.O.jpg
-Maybe picking up from the noStack just preceding

 Added copy_with_mac_renaming(fn, fnp) from ChatGPT to prevent writing over files.
 Not fully tested.
 Works with no duplicates.
+But later created errors

 4 Then can sort by where to go: jpg if raw exists, unneeded files for stack, unneeded files from hi res